ardagnir/united-front/README.md

 If you alias the vim command to always use a server, everything will be automatic and you can spend more time editing with your awesome new shared registers.

     alias vim="vim --servername robotsky"

+If you only want some of your vim servers united, only source united-front for those vim servers.

 ##Installation
 Use pathogen.